Narrative photography

-Narrative photography is the idea that photographs can be used to tell a story.
-Allen Feldman stated that "the event is not what happens.
-The event is that which can be narrated".
-Because photography captures single discrete moments, and narrative, as described by Jerome Bruner is irreducibly temporal, it might seem photography cannot actually represent narrative structure.
-Susan Sontag made this objection in her book, On Photography:
+Photographer is the idea that photographs can be used to tell a story.
+Allen Feldman stated that "the event is not what happens, the event is that which can be narrated".
+Because photography captures single discrete moments, and narrative as described by Jerome Bruner is irreducibly temporal, it might seem photography cannot actually represent narrative structure.
+Susan Sontag made this objection in her book, On Photography.